metalsoft-io/os-templates-examples/CentOS/README.md

 The script can be executed multiple times, only the os template creation would throw an error but that is expected.

+The variable glossary is available [in the documentation](https://docs.metalsoft.io/en/latest/guides/os_template_variable_glossary.html).

 The provisioning steps are as follows:
 1. a NIC connected to the quarantine network performs a PXE boot (issues a DHCP request and receives a reply with tftp:///BOOTX64.EFI as a first stage bootloader).
 This bootloader is required for secure boot.